 The Physics Graduate Student Council (PGSC) is the representative body for physics graduate students at Ohio State.
 The PGSC is an active and engaged group that advocates and facilitates communication and activities between the department and graduate students on all matters of mutual interest, including grad student representation on several departmental committees.
 The PGSC holds quarterly meetings and meets regularly with the department chair and vice chairs to discuss issues of concern to graduate students.
-The council also hosts regular social events (picnics, graduation receptions, etc.), mentors new graduate students (at both individual and group levels), helps publicize graduate student research opportunities, organizes an annual graduate student research poster competition and "core-course" faculty teaching awards, and generally enhances the social, academic, and research experience for all physics graduate students.
+The council also hosts regular social events (picnics, graduation receptions, etc.), mentors new graduate students (at both individual and group levels), helps publicize graduate student research opportunities, organizes an annual graduate student research poster competition and generally enhances the social, academic and research experience for all physics graduate students.

-Graduate Women in Physics
+Society of Women in Physics

-physics.ohio-state.edu/GWIP/
+physics.ohio-state.edu/SWIP/